What is HTML5?

 You are already using HTML 5 supported browser.
-The latest versions of Apple Safari, Google Chrome, Mozilla Firefox, and Opera all support many HTML5 features and Internet Explorer 9.0 will also have support for some HTML5 functionality.
+The latest versions of Apple Safari, Google Chrome, Mozilla Firefox, and Opera all support many HTML5 features, and Internet Explorer 9.0 will also have support for some HTML5 functionality.

 The mobile web browsers that come pre-installed on iPhones, iPads, and Android phones all have excellent support for HTML5.

-Firefox generally supports the widest selection of HTML5 features, with Chrome and Safari following shortly afterwards, but as we said HTML5 is an evolving standard and the latest versions of each browser more than cover the basics.
+Firefox generally supports the widest selection of HTML5 features, with Chrome and Safari following shortly afterward, but as we said HTML5 is an evolving standard and the latest versions of each browser more than cover the basics.

 What’s the problem with HTML5 video?

-The HTML5 standard supports video, but unfortunately nobody could agree on which format(s) to support – and that means that different browsers support different HTML5 video formats.
+The HTML5 standard supports video, but unfortunately, nobody could agree on which format(s) to support – and that means that different browsers support different HTML5 video formats.